 - Recognise how important sales is to your business: devote the appropriate amount of time, diligence & effort into acquiring that talent.

-We’ll talk to the complexity and sophistication of the Entrepreneurial Sales skill set later in this series.
-But the simplest illustration of how misguided most sales hires are is to compare them with other hiring processes in the typical tech business.
-How rigorously does it vet its coders for example?
-How did those coders prove their competency at interview?
-How many candidates to get the best hire?
-Does it always hire the cheapest?
+We’ll talk about the complexity and sophistication of the Entrepreneurial Sales skill set later in this series.
+But the simplest illustration of how misguided most sales hires are, is to compare them with other hiring processes in the typical tech business.

 Among other things, the best sales people have a mix of experience, complex cognitive skills & a brutally resilient mindset.
 The best sales teams are built not by accident but by science, data & design.

 If that’s what you’re looking for, we wouldn’t start in the coffee shop.

 If you’ve made a sales hire, or struggling with an existing team, you can check out our tips on how to manage sales talent, for maximum success.

 Looking for help with your sales recruitment, management or execution, or have any burning questions about something you’ve read in this article?
 Feel free to get in touch!